ortensa-adhamidhi/wotels/README.md

 - All property names, brand names, and area manager names have been replaced with fictional equivalents.
 - All financial figures, occupancy numbers, and guest data shown are synthetic.
-- The Power BI file (`.pbix`) is not published publicly, but you can download it on this repository.
+- The Power BI file (`.pbix`) is available on request while this case study is being finished.

 ## Contact